-- Negotiate a Collective Agreement (down load the CA from-www.otbud12.com) - 2.
-Take your concerns to the TDSB - 3.
-Represent members when problems arise within a school - 4.
-Organize General Meetings and Annual General Meetings - 5.
-Organize Professional Development Days - 6.
-Promote Health and Safety - 7.
-File Grievances on your behalf when necessary - 8.
-Represent the interests of OTs and LTOs at the Board, District and Provincial levels - Engage in Political Action - 10.
-Answer members questions on a variety of issues (call 416-423-3600) - 11.
+- Negotiate Part B of the Collective Agreement (CA).
+Download the CA from-www.otbud12.com) - 2.
+Take your concerns to the TDSB. - 3.
+Represent members when problems arise within a school. - 4.
+Organize General Meetings and Annual General Meetings. - Organize Professional Activity Days. - 6.
+Promote Health and Safety. - File Grievances on your behalf when necessary. - 8.
+Represent the interests of OTs and LTOs at the Board, District and Provincial levels. - 9.
+Engage in Political Action. - 10.
+Answer members questions on a variety of issues (call 416-423-3600). - 11.
 The OTBU sends our regular information emails and posts pertinent information on our website